As I sit and write this, July 1989 is 30 years ago and yet it doesn’t seem 5 minutes ago to me.

 I always said that Beacon was the happiest place I ever worked.
 Everyone knew exactly what they were doing.
 There’s was a lot of hard work and a lot of laughter too.
 They were like one big happy family.
 OK, now I’ll take the rose-tinted spectacles off.
 There were plenty of ups and downs for the place.
 There were wonderful people and also some blasted fools.
 Plenty of egos all over the place jostling for position – but that’s just the way it is.
 You couldn’t fault the teamwork though – when Beacon was allowed to be Beacon, it just worked.
 With everybody pushing in the right direction.
 And that’s how I prefer to remember it.

-During this time, the internet was growing and various ‘anorak’ sites were cropping up allowing people to indulge their interests.
+During this time, the internet was growing and various ‘anorak’ groups were cropping up allowing people to indulge their interests.
 Two of particular interest to me were TiswasOnline and ATV Land.
 Through being a founder member of the TiswasOnline gang, I ended up appearing on Central News talking about the old ATV studios and then I ended up on “Dick’n’Dom in da Bungalow” on BBC2 and BBC1 dressed as a rabbit, singing ‘Bright Eyes’ from Watership Down just like a friend of mine had done on Tiswas when he was 5.

 Then through the ATV Land site I became part of a team which produced two DVD documentary series, which were released on DVD.
 The first “From ATV Land in Colour” celebrated the studios which I’d wandered into back in 1989 and had since been demolished.